Mac OS X 10.0: Architecture

 Mac OS X is built on Darwin, a Unix-like operating system derived from FreeBSD.
-It also adopted a new XNU kernel, derived from Mach, as a replacement for the Mac OS nanokernel used in classic Mac OS.
+Darwin includes a new kernel, XNU, derived from Mach and BSD, as a replacement for the Mac OS nanokernel used in classic Mac OS.

-Unlike Mac OS 9, Mac OS X had protected memory and preemptive multitasking.
-This meant that if an application's memory becomes corrupted due to a bug, the application would crash without the entire system crashing and needing to be rebooted.
+Unlike Mac OS 9, Mac OS X has protected memory and preemptive multitasking.
+This means that if an application's memory becomes corrupted due to a bug, the application will crash without the entire system crashing and needing to be rebooted.

 Mac OS X also had support for OpenGL, AppleScript, and the Carbon and Cocoa APIs.

 Language support

 Mac OS X 10.0 began a short era (that ended with Mac OS X 10.2 Jaguar's release) where Apple offered two types of installation CDs: 1Z and 2Z CDs.
 The difference in the two lay in the extent of multilingual support.

 Input method editors of Simplified Chinese, Traditional Chinese, and Korean were only included with the 2Z CDs.
 They also came with more languages (the full set of 15 languages), whereas the 1Z CDs came only with about eight languages and could not actually display simplified Chinese, traditional Chinese and/or Korean (except for the Chinese characters present in Japanese Kanji).
 A variant of 2Z CDs were introduced when Mac OS X v10.0.3 was released to the Asian market (this variant could not be upgraded to version 10.0.4).
 The brief period of multilingual confusion ended with the release of v10.2.
 Currently, all Mac OS X installer CDs and preinstallations include the full set of 15 languages and full multilingual compatibility.